Franky47/pygre.io/readme.rst

 I'm proposing Python courses for free (as in beer), free (as in speech) and open to all, in Grenoble, France.
-This repository holds the code of the website allowing people to subscribe to the courses.
+This repository holds the code of the website allowing people to subscribe to the courses, and will be used as a use case during the course.

 Tell me more !
 --------------

 The website is based on Tornado, and uses MongoDB for the users & calendar database.
-The whole thing runs on a Raspberry Pi 3 at home.

 The only personal data required to register for a course is an email address, which will be used to send course updates to the students.
 First and last names